ruzz311/butchershop/README.md

 // chop any calls to '/stylus/*' to route to a local directory that mimics the same path butcher.chop('/stylus/{path*}', './stylus-local');

+// OR Chop a specific file with the same method. butcher.chop('/static/npm.png', './butchershop.gif');

 butcher.start();
 ```